thanos-io/thanos/tutorials/katacoda/thanos/8-prom-operator-demo/step1.md

 Thanos, while mostly built from stateless components, is well integrated with Prometheus Operator.

-This quick demo will show you quickly how to deploy Prometheuses with Thanos with seamless HA support.
+This quick demo will show you how to deploy Prometheuses with Thanos via our Operator for:

+* Seamless ingestion HA support. 💣
+* Global queries, alerts and recording rules. 🌎
+* Long Term storage support with object storage. 📦📦📦
+* Centralized storage using remote write (streaming). ⚡